F5Networks/f5-appsvcs-extension/docs/declarations/miscellaneous.rst

    Support for adding metadata to pools and pool members is available in BIG-IP AS3 3.46 and later.

 In this example, we show how you can add metadata to pools and in BIG-IP AS3 3.46 and later.
 In previous versions, adding metadata was not an option for these objects and could only be configured on the virtual service.
-Adding metadata to pools and pool members allows more flexibility for deployments using automation.
+Adding metadata to pools and pool members can be useful for deployments using automation.

 This declaration creates the following objects on the BIG-IP: